corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/cenm-cli-tool.md

 `-o, <outputType>`
 Specifies output format.
 Valid values are: json, pretty.
 Default value is `pretty`

-### Retrieve the current Identity Manager configuration
+### Retrieving the current Identity Manager configuration

 Use the command `get` to retrieve the current Identity Manager configuration.
 You can specify the output type, and request a Zone token in place of the config file if required.